CenturyLinkCloud/APIDocs/Data Centers/get-data-center.md

 {{{
-  "title": "Get Data Center Group",
+  "title": "Get Data Center",
   "date": "5-16-2014",
   "author": "Richard Seroter",
   "attachments": []
 }}}

 Gets the details of a specific data center the account has access to.
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the <a href="/api-docs/v2#authentication-login">Login API</a> for information on acquiring this token.
+See the [Login API](..Authentication/login.md) for information on acquiring this token.

 ### When to Use It